imMMQ/scMageck/README.md

 ## Dependencies

-scMAGeCK depends on the following softwares or packages, all available via bioconda channel.
+scMAGeCK depends on the following softwares or packages, all available via [bioconda](https://bioconda.github.io/) channel.

 * MAGeCK
 * pysam
 * R
 * Seurat

+To install these dependencies via bioconda, install miniconda (Python v3) first (see instructions [here](https://docs.conda.io/en/latest/miniconda.html)), then use the following command:

+    conda create -n scmageck -c bioconda mageck pysam r-seurat

+This will create an environment named "scmageck" that includes all dependencies.
+Use the following command to activate this environment:

+    source activate scmageck

 # Demos